A photo of a server rack with many servers.

 API Gateway.
 An API Gateway is a common design solution to organize access to (micro-)services and route requests.
 Commonly, components in a system will call multiple services and need a way to address and access them.
 In addition, different services may encode data differently for transport.
 Rather than storing the address and implementing the specific transport characteristics of each service in each component that uses the service, an API gateway provides a single point of access to all services in the system using a unified remote-procedure-call interface.

 The API gateway acts as a unified access point for all services in a system.
 If a service is split into multiple services, if a service is changed to use a different protocol for communication, or if a service is moved to a new address, this is hidden entirely from clients.
 An API gateway can act as the sole place for managing authentication and authorization; it is a good place to implement rate limiting, to provide retry and recovery mechanisms if services are unavailable, and to collect telemetry.
-The API gateway can be combined with a load balancer (see below) and caching and call-bundling mechanisms.
+The API gateway can be combined with a load balancer and caching and call-bundling mechanisms.
 Finally, API gateways often act as a directory of available services to help users discover available functionality in a system.
 As a downside, the API gateway adds another indirection, a possible bottleneck, and a potential single point of failure.

-In terms of traditional object-oriented design patterns, the API gateway acts as a Facade to coordinate access to an entire subsystem, it acts as an Adapter to hide different protocols spoken in the backend by different services from clients, and it acts as a Proxy to implement features like authentication, caching, and error handling.
+In terms of traditional object-oriented design patterns, the API gateway acts as a facade to coordinate access to an entire subsystem, it acts as an adapter to hide different protocols spoken in the back end by different services from clients, and it acts as a proxy to implement features like authentication, caching, and error handling.

 An architectural diagram of two clients on the left connecting to three services on the right through a box labeled API gateway in the middle.
 The API gateway is additionally connected to a box labeled identity provider and two databases labeled caching and logging.